 It was named for the French city of Orléans, and became a major U.S. port known for its multilingual Creole culture and cuisine—and, of course, for the music.
 The birthplace of jazz is Bourbon Street in the French Quarter.
 With its annual Mardi Gras and Jazz festivals, ‘The Big Easy’ has become the most unique city in America.
 (1718)

 During her six years in office, Eva Perón also championed women’s suffrage until females did get the right to vote and run for office.
-Her career and life was cut short by cancer at age 33, but she was honored like a fallen saint by the Congress and three million weeping people in Buenos Aires attending her state funeral.
+Her career and life were cut short by cancer at age 33, but she was honored like a fallen saint by the Congress, and three million weeping people in Buenos Aires attended her state funeral.

 Not only has she been featured on national coins and currency, many Argentinians view her as an actual saint, hanging her photo on the wall next to the Virgin Mary.
 Indeed the Congress before her death gave her the title ‘Spiritual Leader of the Nation’.
 Cristina Fernández de Kirchner, the first woman elected as President of Argentina (in 2007), claims that women of her generation owed a debt to Eva for ‘her example of passion and combativeness.”